ukrohit/Design-pattern/README.md

 	Proxy design pattern
 	Flyweight design pattern

-Behavioral Design Pattern - proview solution for the data interaction b/w object and how to provide the loose coupling to extend easily -   if we have two incompatible interfaces
+<ul>Behavioral Design Pattern - proview solution for the data interaction b/w object and how to provide the loose coupling to extend easily -   if we have two incompatible interfaces </ul>
 	Chain of Responsibility pattern
 	Template Method Design Pattern
 	Observer design pattern